global-asp/global-asp/README.md

 You are also more than welcome to submit a pull request directly to this repo with your translation / correction.
 You should use the .md files in this repo (which are also included in the [binary releases](#download)), and follow the [existing format](#source-format).
 This is the only format accepted for pull requests to this Github repository.

-See the [Source format section](#source-format) above for information about getting pre-translated markdown files for all the ASP stories.
+See the [Source format section](#source-format) above for information about getting pre-translated Markdown files for all the ASP stories.

 If you're already comfortable with Github and version control, here are some other ideas for ways to get involved: